 A: Finding and funding health coverage between early retirement and Medicare eligibility can seem like a challenge, but actually there are a number of choices for you to consider.

-If your spouse is still working or you’re covered under a domestic partner’s plan, your easiest option may be to just sign on to his or her policy, assuming decent coverage is offered at a reasonable price.
+If your spouse is still working or you’re covered under a domestic partner’s plan, your easiest option may be to sign on to his or her policy, assuming it offers decent coverage at a reasonable price.
 You also have the right to continue the coverage you received from your employer under a COBRA plan, typically for 18 months after you leave your job.
-However, your premiums will be more expensive than when you were working, since you’ll have to pay the full cost of your employer’s insurance plus a 2% administrative fee.
+However, your premiums will be more expensive than they were when you were working, because you’ll have to pay the full cost of your employer’s insurance plus a 2% administrative fee.

 I’d recommend that you compare the cost of those two options with policies available from health insurers in your area.
-Under the provisions of the Affordable Care Act (ACA), people who aren’t covered by an employer’s plan can purchase insurance from a federal or state insurance exchange.
-You can research the policies available to you at healthcare.gov.
-However, because Congress has plans to repeal and replace the ACA, your options may well change in the future.
+Under the current provisions of the Affordable Care Act (ACA), people who aren’t covered by an employer’s plan can purchase insurance from a federal or state insurance exchange.
+You can research the policies available to you presently at healthcare.gov.
+However, your options may well change in the future.

 Ask your doctor and dentist whether there are any procedures they would recommend you take care of while you’re still covered by your employer’s health plan.

 When doing your research, you might consider purchasing a high-deductible plan.
-Your premiums will be lower—but more important, with such a plan you’ll also be eligible to open a health savings account (HSA).
-An HSA would allow you to save money to pay for medical expenses not covered by your insurance.
+Your premiums will be lower —but more important, with such a plan you’ll also be eligible to open a health savings account (HSA).
+An HSA allows you to save money to pay for medical expenses not covered by your insurance.
 Contributions aren’t counted as taxable income, and any interest earned is tax-free.
-Withdrawals are also tax-free as long as they’re used to pay for qualified medical expenses, including home health care and prescription drugs.
+Withdrawals are also tax-free, as long as they’re used to pay for qualified medical expenses; these include home health care and prescription drugs.
 Once you’re eligible for Medicare, you can even draw on your HSA funds to pay certain Medicare premiums.

-One more thing: If you know you’re about to leave the workforce—whether it’s because you’ve decided to take early retirement or you believe a lay-off is imminent—it’s a good idea to ask your doctor and your dentist whether there are any procedures they would recommend you take care of while you’re still covered by your employer’s health plan.
+One more thing: If you know you’re about to leave the workforce—whether you’ve decided to take early retirement or you believe a layoff is imminent—it’s a good idea to ask your doctor and your dentist whether there are any procedures they would recommend you take care of while you’re still covered by your employer’s health plan.

-And, of course, it can’t hurt to start exercising and eating right, if you’re not doing that already.
+And, of course, it can’t hurt to start exercising and eating right, if you’re not already.
 The best health insurance is staying healthy.

 3 Questions to Ask Your Advisor